-The Health and Safety Executive has also previously issued guidance entitled "Thermal Comfort in the Workplace - Guidance for Employers".
+The Health and Safety Executive has issued guidance entitled "Managing Workplace Temperatures - Guidance for Employers" and Employee's Guide - Temperature

 It stated that thermal comfort cannot be measured with a thermometer as it is affected by humidity as well as temperature.
 However, for most people, an acceptable zone of thermal comfort lies between 13°C and 30°C.